 ORANJ was established in 1991 for the purpose of supporting, empowering, and bettering the lives of senior citizens of New Jersey.

 The Residents Associations (RAs) address the well-being of the residents of Continuing Care Retirement Communities (CCRCs) who reside in Independent Living units, Assisted Living units, or Long Term Care units of such communities.
-RAs in all of the twenty-five CCRCs presently certified for occupancy in New Jersey are members of ORANJ.
+RAs in all of the twenty-six CCRCs presently certified for occupancy in New Jersey are members of ORANJ.
 Over 10,000 seniors are currently in residence.

 Members: ORANJ welcomes into membership all Residents Associations of CCRCs certified by the state of New Jersey.